JonnyAsh/ISS-Logbook/README.md

 ## 3.3 Login
-Login require email 9username) and password.
+Login require email (username) and password.
 See user credentials (3.1).

 ## 3.4 Notes
 Once authenticated, users are authorised to add and delete their notes.
 See notes (3.1)